-We also advise:
+We also advise employers to:

-- to widely publicise the hotline number specifically set up by the authorities for any questions related to the epidemic (available 24/7): 0 800 130 000; and
+- widely publicise the hotline number set up for questions in relation to the epidemic (available 24/7): 0 800 130 000; and

 Can employers request or require information from an employee about potential or actual exposure to the virus?

 French employers are under a duty to provide a safe and secure working environment under articles L. L4121-1 and sq. of the French Employment Code.
 The collection of such data may be necessary to protect the health, safety and welfare of other employees.
-French employees are subject to a more general obligation to comply with reasonable instructions or requests issued by their employer.
+French employees are also subject to a more general obligation to comply with reasonable instructions or requests issued by their employer.

 Any such data must also be processed in line with the applicable privacy requirements.
 Information about an employee's health (such as whether the individual has been diagnosed with the virus or is suffering from any symptoms) is sensitive personal data and accordingly additional requirements and obligations apply to the processing of such data.
 Despite the GDPR being EU-wide legislation, the position is complex from a European data privacy perspective.
 Employers will find that the type and extent of the information they can compliantly process, and the legal basis for doing so, is likely to vary from country to country.

-- In France, employers should be able to process such employee information by relying on Article 9(2)(b) GDPR together with the 1978 Data-processing and freedoms Act (Loi informatique et libertés), on the basis of the health and safety duty referred to above.
+- In France, employers should be able to process such employee information by relying on Article 9(2)(b) GDPR, together with the 1978 Data-Processing and Freedoms Act (Loi informatique et libertés), on the basis of the health and safety duty referred to above.

-- In particular employers should avoid systematic and general collection of health-related data amongst employees.
+- In particular, employers should avoid systematic and general collection of health-related data amongst employees.

 Employers may also face situations where a customer/client requests or requires travel or health information relating to their employees.

-A French employee cannot be disciplined due to a particular state of health, refusing to disclose their health status, disclosing their health status despite the employer's recommendations, or by refusing to disclose where they have been/visited while outside of work.
+In France, an employee cannot be disciplined due to a particular state of health, refusing to disclose their health status, disclosing their health status despite the employer's recommendations, or by refusing to disclose where they have been/visited while outside of work.